Table of Contents

 While this is a breaking change, no actual effect should be visible:

 There is no account in the state currently which would have a nonce exceeding that value.
-Need to double check, but would be very surprised.
+As of November 2020, the account

 go-ethereum already has this restriction in place (